 Prior to joining the firm, Mr. Dickson clerked for the Honorable Dale S. Fischer, United States District Judge for the Central District of California.
 Mr. Dickson graduated with a J.D. from Harvard Law School in 2007, and graduated from Pomona College with a B.A in Politics in 2004.

-Mr. Dickson is admitted to practice in both New York and California.
+Mr. Dickson is admitted to practice in New York, California, and Utah.